unic0rn9k/slas/README.md

 **NOTE:** Slas might still be very broken when **not** using native comiplation.

-Specialization in native compilation will be done by utilizing link-time-optimization (LTO), static allocation, static profiling and analysis using build scripts.
+Specialization in native compilation will be done by utilizing link-time-optimization (LTO), static allocation and static profiling/analysis using build scripts.

 Specialization in hardware and usecases is attempted to be done with the [modular backend system](https://docs.rs/slas/latest/slas/backends/index.html), which will support custom allocators in the future.